-Alt.
+Table 5: Summar y of Aftern iauves Und ier Consid erauon ı ı I Alt.
 1 - No Action Alt.
-2 - Close PB and MB Alt.
+2 a- Close PB and MB Alt 2 b- 15 BRFAs Alt.
 3 - Summer Closure Alt.
 4a - Fleet-wide TAC Alt.
-4b - IFQ Alt.
+4b - Comm.
+IFQ Alt.
 5a - Expanded "Summer" Closure & select IFQ exemption Alt.
-5b - Reduced Summer Closure & Partial PB Closure Continues State's bag limit, bottomfish vessel registration and RFAs ~ ~ ~ ~ ~ ~ ~ Continues commercial catch reporting requirement ~ ~ ~ ~ ~ ~ ~ Requires catch reporting by recreational bottomfish fishermen ~ ~ ~ ~ ~ ~ Requires at-sea enforcement and aerial surveillance markings on bottomfish vessels ~ ~ Requires State & federal mirror regulations ~ ~ ~ ~ ~ Requires shore-based enforcement of landings &/or monitoring by dealers plus certification & tracking of NWHI & imported bottomfish ~ ~ ~ ~ ~ Requires fishermen to report their catches on a per trip basis ~ ~ ~ Requires issuance of bottomfish stamps ~ Requires controls on recreational fishermen ~ ~ ~ ~ ~
+5b - Reduced Summer Closure & Partial PB Closure Continues State's bag limit, bottomfish vessel registration and RFAs • ~ • • • ~ • , Continues commercial catch reporting requirement • > • • • • • > Requires catch reporting by recreational bottomfish fishermen > • • > • • > Requires at-sea enforcement and aerial surveillance markings on bottomfish vessels • • > Requires State & federal mirror regulations • • • • • • Requires shore-based enforcement of landings &/or monitoring by dealers plus certification & tracking of NWHI & imported bottomfish • • • • , Requires fishermen to report their catches on a per trip basis • ~ ~ Requires issuance of bottomfish stamps • Includes new limits on recreational fishermen • • • ~ • •

-Table 4: Summary of Alternatives
+Table 6: Summary Impact Comparisons of the Alternatives

-Alternative 1: Alternative 2: Alternative 3: Alternative 4: Alternative 5: No Action Area Closure Seasonal Closure Catch Quotas Combination Measures Target Species (-) Continued overfishing. (-) Does not meet MSA requirements. (?)
-The impact of a revised State of Hawaii bottomfish management regime. (-)Recreational fishermen would continue not to be required to submit catch reports, and the recreational catch component would continue to be unknown (+) May reduce landings by up to 18 percent based on historical catch. (+) Closed areas may be able to replenish stocks in adjacent habitat (i.e. spillover). (+) Recreational catch data collection would be improved with new reporting requirements. (-) Fishing effort may increase in open areas reducing benefits of closures & depressed CPUE in those areas fished. (+) May reduce landings by up to 17 percent based on historical catch. (+) May protect bottomfish summer spawning aggregations & reduce mortality on spawning fish increasing biomass over time. (+) Recreational catch data collection would be improved with new reporting requirements. (-) Fishing effort may increase during open periods reducing overall benefit. (+) May reduce landings at least 15 percent based on historical catch. (+) Sets hard limits on amount of fish caught. (+) Recreational and commercial catch data collection would be improved with new, timely reporting requirements. (-) Lack of robust stock assessments may lead to errors in setting harvest limits. (-) Poor, missing data on catch especially in recreational fishery may lead to errors in setting harvest limits. (-) May lead to high-grading and thus no net decrease in mortality. (+) May reduce landings at least 15 percent based on historical catch. (+) Both options would reduce fishing mortality. (+) Both options would reduce bottomfish landings during closed season. (+) Recreational catch data would be improved.
+Alternative 1: Alternative 2: Alternative 3: Alternative 4: Alternative 5: No Action Area Closures Seasonal Closure Catch Quotas Combination Measures Target Species (-) Continued overfishing. (-) Does not meet MSA requirements. (?)
+The impact of a revised State of Hawaii bottomfish management regime. (-) Recreational fishermen would continue not to be required to submit catch reports, and the recreational catch component would continue to be unknown 2a: (+) Anticipated to reduce landings by up to 16 percent based on historical catch.
+2b: (+) Anticipated to reduce landings by at least 15 percent based on 2004 catch. (+) Closed areas may help replenish stocks in adjacent habitat (i.e. spillover). (+) Recreational catch data collection would be improved with new reporting requirements. (-) Fishing effort may increase in open areas reducing benefits of closures & depressed CPUE in those areas fished. (+) Anticipated to reduce landings by up to 17 percent based on historical catch. (+) May protect bottomfish summer spawning aggregations & reduce mortality on spawning fish increasing biomass over time. (+) Recreational catch data collection would be improved with new reporting requirements. (-) Fishing effort may increase during open periods reducing overall benefit. (+) Anticipated to reduce landings by up to 15 percent based on historical catch. (+) Sets hard limits on amount of fish caught. (+) Recreational and commercial catch data collection would be improved with new, timely reporting requirements. (-) Lack of robust stock assessments may lead to errors in setting harvest limits. (-) Poor, missing data on catch especially in recreational fishery may lead to errors in setting harvest limits. (-) May lead to high-grading and thus no net decrease in mortality. (+) Anticipated reduce landings by up to 15 percent based on historical catch. (+) Both options would reduce fishing mortality. (+) Both options would reduce bottomfish landings during closed season. (+) Recreational catch data would be improved.
 5a: (+) May protect bottomfish spawning aggregations & reduce mortality on spawning fish, increasing biomass over time.
 5a: (-) Lack of robust stock assessments may lead to errors in setting harvest limits.
-5b: (+) Closed areas may replenish stocks in adjacent habitat (i.e. spillover).
-5b: (-) Fishing effort may increase in open areas reducing benefits of closures, especially if effort is concentrated.
+5b: (+) Closed areas may help replenish stocks in adjacent habitat (i.e. spillover).
+5b: (-) Fishing effort may increase in open areas reducing benefits of closures.